 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
-For more information on the sticker price of California State University - Northridge, see our tuition and fees and room and board pages.
+For more information on the sticker price of CSUN, see our tuition and fees and room and board pages.

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At California State University - Northridge, approximately 32% of students took out student loans averaging $5,008 a year.
-That adds up to $20,032 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At CSUN, approximately 15% of students took out student loans averaging $5,134 a year.
+That adds up to $20,536 over four years for those students.

-The student loan default rate at California State University - Northridge is 3.7%.
+The student loan default rate at CSUN is 3.7%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.